Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Introduction

-While treatments of chronic diseases attract the primary research efforts, care for depression associated with chronic diseases has not received due attention, although medical experts have repeatedly stressed the urgency of collaborative care for depression and chronic diseases \citep{katon_collaborative_2010}.
+While treatments of chronic diseases attract the primary research efforts in health sensing, care for depression associated with chronic diseases has not received due attention, although medical experts have repeatedly stressed the urgency of collaborative care for depression and chronic diseases \citep{katon_collaborative_2010}.
 Depression is epidemic among chronic disease patients, caused by frustrating long-haul symptoms and complex home regimens.
 Evidence shows that depression occurs in 17\% of cardiovascular cases, 23\% of cerebrovascular cases, 27\% of diabetes patients, and 40\% of cancer patients \citep{cdc_mental_2012}.
 According to the National Institutes of Health (NIH), chronic disease patients are twice as likely to suffer from depression as the general population, and depression could drastically elevate chronic disease severity \citep{nih_chronic_2022}.
-Therefore, mental care amid chronic disease is essential.
-Accordingly, our first objective is to \textit{predict the occurrence of depression for chronic disease patients using sensing technologies}.
-When early signs of depression are detected, our model could alert caregivers and doctors to actively intervene and treat chronic disease patients’ mental disorders.
+Therefore, mental care amid chronic diseases is essential.
+Accordingly, our first objective is to \textit{detect the occurrence of depression for chronic disease patients using sensing technologies}.
+When signs of depression are detected, our model could alert caregivers and doctors to actively intervene and treat chronic disease patients’ mental disorders.

-A key challenge of using sensing technologies to predict depression is that motion sensors only capture patients’ physical movements, while depression is a disorder of mental activity.
-Nevertheless, medical studies have shown that depression presents many physical symptoms, such as moving or speaking more slowly than usual, unexplained aches and pains, and lack of energy \citep{nhs_symptoms_2022, sloman_gait_1982,lemke_spatiotemporal_2000}.
+A key challenge of using sensing technologies to detect depression is that motion sensors only capture patients’ physical movements, while depression is a disorder of mental activities.
+Nevertheless, medical studies have shown that depressed patients experience various physical symptoms, such as slow movement or speech, unexplained aches and pains, and lack of energy \citep{nhs_symptoms_2022, sloman_gait_1982,lemke_spatiotemporal_2000}.
 Such physical symptoms of depression are embodied in walking patterns that can be captured by motion sensors.
-These medical discoveries that connect physical movements and depression lay the foundation for our prediction of depression from motion sensor data.
+The association between physical movements and depression supports our detection of depression from motion sensor data.